SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-serivce/README.md

 ## Implement the OData function handler code stubs

 In [Exercise 05](../05-create-vector-embeddings/README.md), you implemented the code for creating and deleting vector embeddings out of a contextual document.
-You are not about to use the orchestration service to access these vector embeddings and execute a Retrival-Augmented generation workflow.
+You are now about to use the orchestration service to access these vector embeddings and execute a Retrival-Augmented generation workflow.

 👉 Open the [job-posting-service.js](../../project/job-posting-service/srv/job-posting-service.js) file.